theramiyer/blog/content/posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 title: 'Kashmir and Article 370: Part Two'
 ---

 This is the second part of the three-part series on the _Jammu and Kashmir Reorganisation Act, 2019_.
 If you came here directly, this post alone will not do justice to the situation.
 [Go back and read Part One.]({% post_url 2019/2019-08-11-kashmir-and-article-370 %}) Reading the series partially will make you judgemental with limited knowledge.
-This article is available as a [typeset printable <span class='small-caps'>PDF</span>]({{ page.print }}) as well.
+This article is available as a [typeset printable {{< smallcaps "PDF" >}}]({{ page.print }}) as well.

 This post talks about the current situation in Jammu and Kashmir.
 Here are the topics: